simonw/llm-prices/README.md

   - `price_history`: Array of pricing records over time, each with:
     - `input`: Price per million input tokens (in USD)
     - `output`: Price per million output tokens (in USD)
+    - `input_cached`: Price per million cached input tokens (in USD), or `null` if the model does not offer cached token pricing
     - `from_date`: Start date for this pricing (ISO 8601 format, or `null` for current/initial prices)
     - `to_date`: End date for this pricing (ISO 8601 format, or `null` for current prices)